 You must be aware that those costs add up very quickly if you need a dog walker five days a week all year long.
 To find a dog walker in your area and validate the price, you can use apps like Rover or Wag.
 An owner might need to pay for private walks if the dog is not well socialized.

 It is highly inadvisable to leave a dog alone, particularly if you are traveling over days or weeks.
 In the case that you must leave your dog somewhere, dog boarding services are generally a good solution.

 A dog owner should budget $25 to $85 per day for dog boarding services.
 Prices vary depending on location, time of the year, and service level, among other things.

 During particularly busy stretches of the year, such as the holidays, be sure to book dog boarding or sitting services in advance, as you are likely to get much better prices.
 Affordable alternatives include looking to see if any friends/family would be open to hosting your dog, as these prices can add up very quickly.

 Finally, you might be able to take your dog with you, as many airlines and train companies offer special provisions to help move your pets.
 You will have to submit a formal request ahead of time, though, so make sure to plan your trips early.
 Moreover, the cost varies drastically, as it depends on several variables.

 A note on emotional support dogs and service dogs

-Any dog can become an emotional support dog as long as the owner gets a prescription from a licensed mental health professional.
+Any dog can become an emotional support dog as long as the owner gets a prescription or ESA letter from a licensed mental health professional.
 Emotional support dogs are not considered service dogs under the Americans With Disabilities Act and do not cost more than any other dog.

 A service dog is trained to assist people with disabilities.
 According to the National Service Animal Registry, a trained service dog can cost between $15,000 and $50,000.
 The alternative would be to train a dog yourself, which could easily cost $150 to $250 per hour of training and take up to two years.